willowisp01/tp/docs/UserGuide.md

 * Unarchives a student with the specified `STUDENT_ID`.
 * `STUDENT_ID` should start with 'A', followed by 7 digits, and end with any capital letter.
     * e.g. `A0123459X`
-* The student with the specified `STUDENT_ID` must exists in the archived list.
+* The student with the specified `STUDENT_ID` must exist in the archived list.
 * This feature is only applicable to the archived list.

 Examples: